1. Orientation Session

 2. To actively listen to mentees’ needs and give them time and guidance to explore their own solutions; and

-3. To share life experience, arrange visits to the workplace (with job shadowing elements) to broaden the horizons of mentees and invite them to join other activities to widen their social network.
+3. To share life experience, arrange visits to the workplace to broaden the horizons of mentees and invite them to join other activities to widen their social network.

 • Participation in assessment and basic training sessions for the following purposes: